drewtodd/ocsr-newsletter/content/issues/2022-02/2022-02-wise-master.md

 Recently, my high school buddies and I started a podcast.
 We are all approaching 40 and thought, hmmm, x person knows football, y person knows litigation, z person knows technology and nth person, name your subject.
 We'll keep the topics light and the characters many, people will follow, maybe a few laughs.
 I don't know what we were thinking and don't worry, I won't pedal it on you in this venerable space.

+{{< figure src="img/will-francis-ZDNyhmgkZlQ-unsplash.jpg" class="full-width large border shadow" attr="Photo credit: Will Francis" attrlink="https://unsplash.com/@willfrancis" >}}

 I'll just say, thank God, we aren't funded by adverts.
 But, as most exercises do, if you allow them to develop, and evolve, they may demonstrate a new level of knowledge, or at the very least, give us a fresher data set by which we can apply our own rules of thumb on and by extension, achieve a higher level of awareness or some sort of defined level of personal achievement.
 Rinse and repeat because I've learned, wins are hard to come by as a daddy of small children.
 For example, I asked my wife (aka: the great overseer of our home) to criticize the "public session" and offer protection against the wind.
 How many of you can guess (without knowing the content I might add) how she responded?
 This brings me to masonry...

 The Knight of the East, of the Sword, or of the Eagle teaches conviction loyalty / right devotion set against a 'shattered walls of the city' backdrop.
-This is where I'll add <full stop>.
+This is where I'll add `<full stop>`.

 Conviction.
 Devotion.